falcosecurity/falco-website/content/en/docs/reference/plugins/plugin-api-reference.md

 A state table is a key-value map that can be used for storing pieces of state within the plugin framework.
 State tables are an abstract concept, and the plugin API does not enforce any specific implementation.
 Instead, the API specifies interface boundaries in the form of C virtual tables of methods representing the behavior of state tables.
 This allows the plugin API to remain flexible, abstract, and multi-language by nature.
 The model by which state tables work is defined by the notions of ownership, registration, and discovery.

 Every state table must have an owner, which is responsible of managing the table's memory and of implementing all the functions of the state tables API.
 Owners can either be plugins or any of the other actors that are part of the Falcosecurity libraries.
-For example, libsinsp is the ower of the `threads` table, which is a key-value store where the key is a thread ID of a Linux machine and the value is a set of information describing a Linux thread.
+For example, libsinsp is the owner of the `threads` table, which is a key-value store where the key is a thread ID of a Linux machine and the value is a set of information describing a Linux thread.
 Plugins can access the `threads` table of libsinsp for retrieving thread information given a thread ID, reading and writing the info fields, extending the info with additional metadata, and do much more.
 However, plugins are never responsible of managing the memory and the implementation of the `threads` table, as it is owned by libsinsp only.
 Instead, plugins can do the same by defining their own stateful components and implementing the required interface functions to register them as "state tables".
 Stateful components must be registered in the framework in order to be considered "state tables".
 Libsinsp, which owns the plugins loaded at runtime, also holds a "table registry" that is the source of truth for all the state tables known at runtime.
 Once a state table is registered in the table registry, it is discoverable by all the actors and plugins running in the context of the same Falcosecurity libs instance.

 The way plugins can interact with state tables is through discovery and the usage of accessors.
 At initialization time (in the `init` function), plugins are provided interface functions that allow them to list all the state tables available at runtime and obtaining "accessors" for later usage.
 An *accessor* is an opaque pointers obtained at initialization time and that can be used later (e.g. when parsing an event or when extracting a field) for accessing a given table or the fields of its entries.
 Considering the example of the `threads` table, in its `init` function a given plugin could obtain an accessor to the table and to some of the fields of each thread info (such as the `pid` or the `comm`) and store them in its plugin state.
 Later, when extracting a field, the same plugin would be available to query the `threads` table for a given thread ID (perhaps obtained by reading the event payload of a syscall) by using the table accessor, and then reading the `pid` of the obtained thread by using the field accessor.